xander-doom/haml-hero/README.md

 1. **Local `.rubocop.yml`**: If your project has a `.rubocop.yml` file, it is automatically detected and used by haml-lint.
 This is the standard way to configure RuboCop, and strongly preferred if you already use rubocop for your project.

-2. **Global VS Code settings**: Rules added via `hamlHero.disabledRubocopRules` are merged with your local config.
+2. **Global VS Code settings**: Rules added via `hamlHero.globallyDisabledRubocopRules` are merged with your local config.
 This allows you to maintain both project-specific and global RuboCop settings.

 #### Configuration Examples